 Step Three: Data-Driven Conversations with The Team

-The next step in the journey to operational excellence is where most agencies leave opportunity on the table.
+The next step in the journey to operational excellence is where most agencies leave opportunities on the table.
 Having data to help inform your estimates is a critical step.
 Combining that data with systematic process improvements is where the true magic happens.

 We can use our data to guide conversations with our team and uncover the nuances behind why and how our projects go off track.
 This is where the processes and systems that truly make our agency scalable emerge.